Fragmon/klipper_max_flow_test/README.md

 2. **Bisection** — narrow the bracket by halving until the safe value is known to ±1 mm³/s
 3. **Verification** — confirm the safe value with extra repetitions and report a stability metric

-Output is a CSV with raw data and an interactive HTML report:
+Output is a CSV with raw data and an interactive HTML report.

+Real test on a Sherpa Mini extruder, TMC2240 (StealthChop, run_current 0.85 A):

 ```
 ========== FINAL RESULT ==========